hazelcast/hazelcast-reference-manual/src/HazelcastSimulator/SimulatorOverview.md

 - As part of your test suite in your deployment process.
 - When you upgrade your Hazelcast version.

-Hazelcast Simulator is available as a downloadable package on the Hazelcast [web site](http://www.hazelcast.org/download).
+Hazelcast Simulator is available as a downloadable package on the Hazelcast <a href="http://www.hazelcast.org/download" target="_blank">web site</a>.
 Please refer to the [Installing Simulator section](#installing-simulator) for more information.

 ## Key Concepts